 Corporate Mentoring Program pairs a senior student with a mid or late career professional in a mentoring relationship for an academic year.
 The mentors coach and guide the students, help them with decision making and manage their expectations for life after graduation.
 Students must complete certain prerequisites to participate in CMP.

-For more information about SCPD programs, services and resources please contact SCPD at (562) 985-2265 or visit the SCPD Programs website or email@example.com.
+For more information about SCPD programs, services and resources please contact SCPD at (562) 985-2265 or www.csulb.edu/cob/scpd or firstname.lastname@example.org.

 Financial assistance is provided to business students through the University Financial Aid Office.
 That office administers funds made available through the federal and state governments and through certain private sources.
 Awards are made to students who demonstrate a need for assistance with educational expenses.

 Additional information about the following awards and their requirements can be obtained from the COB website.

 Applications for Outstanding Undergraduate are usually due in late November to mid-January.
 Each department may select up to three Outstanding Graduates.
 From among the chosen Outstanding Undergraduates, the Dean of the College selects the Dean’s Medalist.
 These awards are reserved for graduating seniors and must have a cumulative GPA of 3.50 or above in their major based on grades through the fall semester along with other considerations for applicants.